ralphbarton/snatch-it/README.md

 **[Multi-coloured push Buttons](http://www.cssflow.com/snippets/multi-colored-push-buttons/demo)** (CSS only) – I used to buy my push buttons from Maplins.

 **[Spinner](https://projects.lukehaas.me/css-loaders/)** (CSS only) – this fixed animation is most likely to make an appearance if you’re playing over a 3G!
-If there is latency in the connection then the game has to indicate it.
-If the server is not responding then what you’re seeing on your screen may not reflect the other players’ most recent moves.
+If there is latency in the connection then the game has to warn you of this.
+If messages are not being recieved from the server, then what you are seeing on your screen may not reflect the other players’ most recent moves.

 #### On the server-side: